 Can Mental Health Conditions Qualify for Federal Disability Retirement?

-The short answer is yes!
-You could be eligible for Federal Disability Retirement if you have a mental health condition that prevents you from performing at least one critical job function and your agency is unable to provide an appropriate accommodation within your current pay, grade level, and commute area.
-Even if you meet the qualification requirements, it is important to keep in mind that you must have substantial medical evidence that can support your Federal Disability Retirement claim.
+The short answer is yes.
+You could be eligible for Federal Disability Retirement if you’ve got a mental health condition that prevents you from performing at least one critical job function and your agency is unable to provide an appropriate accommodation within your current pay, grade level, and commuting area.
+Even if you meet the qualification requirements, it’s important to keep in mind that you must have substantial medical evidence that can support your Federal Disability Retirement claim.

 What Evidence Do I Need?

-For mental health conditions, it is important to have documentation that supports the claim that your mental condition is stopping you from fully performing your job duties.
-This mental health condition could have existed prior to your federal employment, but that is not required.
-If it did exist prior to your employment, you would need to show that it has worsened after a period of useful and efficient service.
+For mental health conditions, it’s important to have documents that support the claim that your mental condition is stopping you from fully performing your job duties.
+This mental health condition could have existed prior to your federal employment, but that’s not required.
+If it did exist prior to your employment, you would need to show that it’s worsened after a period of time that you were able to work efficiently.
 This could be a change in work performance, attendance, or conduct.

-Helpful documentation can be provided by therapists, psychiatrists, and even social workers.
-In this documentation you must prove that your diagnosis is expected to last a minimum of 12 months and that you have been consistently treating your medical condition.
-It is important that you do not have any gaps in treatment as the Office of Personnel Management will take a close look at this when considering your eligibility for Federal Disability Retirement.
-Remember, the more evidence you have to support your Federal Disability Retirement claim, the better.
+Helpful documents can be provided by your primary care doctor, but psychiatrists are especially helpful for mental health cases since they have specific expertise in the area.
+Licensed therapists can also be supportive.
+You’ll need to prove that your diagnosis is expected to last a minimum of 12 months and that you’ve been consistently treating your medical condition.
+It’s important that you not have any gaps in treatment as the OPM will take a close look at this when considering your eligibility for Federal Disability Retirement.
+Remember, the more evidence you have to support your claim, the better.

 Is It Difficult to Be Approved?

-As long as you have enough supporting evidence from your doctors and your agency, then getting a Federal Disability Retirement approval for mental health is not any harder than if you had a physical injury.
+As long as you’ve enough supporting evidence from your doctors and your agency, then getting a Federal Disability Retirement approval for mental health isn’t any harder than if you had a physical injury.
 However, many federal employees find it to be more time consuming when gathering supporting evidence since the OPM will require more in-depth documentation than they do for physical injuries.

-While the process may be intimidating, do not let it deter you from applying as Federal Disability Retirement could benefit you and your family for years to come.
+While the process may be intimidating, don’t let it stop you from applying.
+Federal Disability Retirement could benefit you and your family for years to come, while removing the burden of continuing to work with your mental health condition.

-Our team here at Harris Federal is dedicated to ensuring that you have the best possible chance of getting approved for Federal Disability Retirement.
-We have successfully guided many clients through this process, and we can help you too!
+Our team here at Harris Federal is dedicated to ensuring that you’ve got the best possible chance of getting approved for Federal Disability Retirement.
+We’ve successfully guided many clients through this process, and we can help you too!
 To learn more about how we can help, schedule a free consultation with us today.